 Many people who suffer from anxiety breathe from the upper chest whilst at rest.
 Whilst breathing from the upper chest is normal when we are in imminent danger (as it prepares us for ‘ fight or flight’ by introducing extra oxygen into the bloodstream) and evolved to help our distant ancestors avoid danger from predators (eg by feeding muscles with extra oxygen to help them run away from the threat as fast as possible), such breathing was designed by evolution to be a temporary response triggered by a life-threatening, physical danger – so it only rarely serves a useful purpose for us today.

 On the contrary, in fact, continuous, chronic breathing in this way can effectively permanently trap us in the ‘ fight/flight’ response.

 This, in turn, can lead us to feel under threat, nervous, fearful and in danger chronically.

 Examples of conditions to which hyperventilation can be particularly relevant:

 – PTSD/flashbacks (click here to read my article about childhood trauma and PTSD)

 – panic disorder

 1) Social phobia:

-A person with social phobia may have their tendency to hyperventilate triggered by stressful social situations.
+A person with social phobia may have a tendency to hyperventilate triggered by stressful social situations.
 The hyperventilation, in turn, will lead to increased symptoms of anxiety which can then result in the person’s hyperventilating becoming more severe still.
 In this way, a vicious cycle can develop (see below).

 A similar vicious cycle may occur when anxiety symptoms are triggered by a flashback.